taha-amin/about-me-js-demo/README.md

     -   What needs to live in a persistence layer?
 -   Is there some state we need to initialize?
 -   Ask: should any of this work be abstracted into functions? (i.e., is the work complicated? can it be reused?)

+App should include:
+    bio data shows on page, including name, pronouns, and where you live favorie animal is hidden on page load button with event listener shows favorite animal data README file with plan
+    repo has a commit history with multiple commits and commit messages that make sense Link in about section of repo to deployed site in Netlify work is done on a dev branch and pr link is submitted to canvas